Rafael Ynoa: Colorado Rockies

 On November 13, 2013, Ynoa signed a minor league contract with the Colorado Rockies organization.
 He was assigned to the Triple-A Colorado Springs Sky Sox to begin the season.
 After hitting .297/.356/.419 in 115 games in Colorado Springs, Ynoa was called up to the majors for the first time on September 1, 2014.
 He made his MLB debut that day, and collected his first MLB hit, a single off of San Francisco Giants pitcher Tim Hudson, and finished the night with three hits.

 Ynoa spent the majority of the 2015 season with Colorado, also appearing in 56 games with the Triple-A Albuquerque Isotopes.
 In the majors, Ynoa batted .260/.276/.339 with no home runs and 9 RBI across 72 contests.
 Ynoa was assigned to Triple-A to begin the 2016 season.
 On September 6, 2016, Ynoa was designated for assignment after Pat Valaika and Jordan Patterson were selected to the roster.
 He had gone hitless in 5 at-bats across 3 games at the time of his designation, having spent most of his time in Albuquerque.
 On September 8, he was outrighted to Albuquerque.
+Ynoa elected free agency following the season on November 7.

 On December 14, 2016, Ynoa re-signed with the Rockies organization on a minor league contract.
-After spending the season in Albuquerque, hitting .234/.311/.313 in 98 games, Ynoa elected free agency on November 6, 2017.
+After spending the season in Albuquerque, hitting .234/.311/.313 in 98 games, Ynoa elected free agency following the season on November 6, 2017.